waiting-for-dev/warden-jwt_auth/README.md

 config.mappings = { user: UserRepository }
 ```

 For this example, `UserRepository` must implement a method `find_for_jwt_authentication` that takes as argument the `sub` claim in the JWT payload.
-This method should return the authenticated user record from `:user` scope:
+This method should return a user record from `:user` scope:

 ```ruby
 module UserRepository